24/7 Admissions, Call For Help Now:

 Both forms of care can be effective, but inpatient treatment gives you more of an opportunity to focus on your recovery by removing you from your environment completely.

-People who live in a supportive home may still be able to get the care that they need from an outpatient treatment program.
+People who live in a supportive environment at home may still be able to get the care that they need from an outpatient treatment program.
 But you will have to manage your withdrawal symptoms and cravings at night, whereas that isn’t a concern for people who choose inpatient care.

 At Zoe, we offer both pet-friendly and couples rehab options.
 These allow you to move into our treatment center for rehab while bringing your pet or partner with you.